Check the MOT status and history of your car with our FREE MOT check.

 If your car happens to fail its MOT, you will not be able to drive it on public roads.
 In most circumstances, motorists will choose to get the issues that caused the failure resolved to ensure it meets the minimum safety and environmental criteria set by the DVSA.

 Cars that are over 40 years old don’t require an annual MOT test, but the owners are still obligated to keep them in a safe and roadworthy condition.
-Other vehicles that don’t require an MOT include electric-powered goods vehicles registered before 1 March 2015 and tractors.
+Other vehicles that don’t require an MOT include electric-powered goods vehicles, which are designed to transport cargo, registered before 1 March 2015 and tractors.

 You are eligible to drive your car on the roads until midnight on the date your MOT expires.